TRANSPORT &

 Embark on a captivating journey back in time with our shore excursion, set in the picturesque cruise port of Kusadasi, Turkey.
 This intriguing exploration ensures you stroll the timeline of history in a seamless blend of ancient awe and contemporary culture.

-Meet your professionally trained tour guide and set out for a fascinating Private Ephesus, Turkey Tour.
+Set out for a fascinating Private Ephesus, Turkey Tour.
 The ancient city is an approximate 25-minute drive from Kusadasi.
 Famous in antiquity for its Temple of Artemis during the years of the Roman Empire, the Greek port of Ephesus became the greatest city in Asia Minor.

 Step through the grand Magnesia Gate, your gateway to the ruins of a once bustling Roman provincial capital.
-Guided by our knowledgeable tour guide, commence a gentle, downhill walk through the city's historic heart, passing notable landmarks such as the Odeum, the Celsus Library, the Temple of Hadrian, the Fountain of Trajan and the awe-inspiring Great Theater.
+Guided by our knowledgeable guide, commence a gentle, downhill walk through the city's historic heart, passing notable landmarks such as the Odeum, the Celsus Library, the Temple of Hadrian, the Fountain of Trajan and the awe-inspiring Great Theater.
 Immerse yourself in the rich history, taking in the monumental architecture as you traverse this ancient city.

 Your journey continues to the stunning Terrace Houses, once the opulent homes of Ephesus's wealthy denizens during the time of Augustus.
 Admire the beautifully preserved frescoes and mosaics which once adorned the lavish bedrooms, bathrooms, and kitchens.